 - preparation of meeting documents, including minutes and agenda

-- managing and publishing submissions
+- managing and publishing submissions, and organising witnesses

-- preparation of draft reports, and their finalisation for tabling
+- preparation of draft reports, and their finalisation for tabling.

 Advice, documentation and draft reports were consistently provided to committees in accordance with their requirements.
-Reports were drafted and presented to the Senate in accordance with the timeframes agreed by committees and by the Senate.
+Reports were drafted and presented to the Senate in accordance with the timeframes set by committees and by the Senate.

 Senators referring to committee reports during debates in the Senate indicated their high levels of satisfaction with the support provided by secretariat staff.

 Administrative advice and support for senators